Top 10 Things to Do with Kids in the Twin Cities

 5) Twins Baseball Watch the sunset paint the Minneapolis skyline while cheering on Twins baseball players at Target Field.
 Feast on Minnesota eats such as porchetta egg rolls, Valentini's meatballs, and walleye and chips with a Surly brew.
 You can opt for alcohol-free family sections and enjoy extras such as local bands on Wednesdays and fireworks on Fridays.
 (612) 338-9467; twinsbaseball.com

 6) Valleyfair Teen thrill-seekers will beeline to the Steel Venom coaster that launches below-track riders into a spiral, the Power Tower with its 275-foot free fall, RipTide that spins riders above water fountains, and Wild Thing, a behemoth coaster with one of the world's largest weightless zones.
-Younger kids can find mellower options among the 70-plus rides, along with live shows, a water park and a Dinosaurs Alive exhibit.
+Younger kids can find mellower options among the 70-plus rides, along with live shows and a water park.
 (952) 445-6500; valleyfair.com

 7) Nickelodeon Universe At the heart of Mall of America, this naturally lit indoor amusement park draws kids like a magnet with a Ferris wheel and speedy, spinning and looping coasters-plus one that plunges shrieking riders almost straight down.
 (952) 883-8800; nickelodeonuniverse.com

 8) Sea Life Aquarium Take a trip from the Mississippi River to the Gulf of Mexico and beyond at one of Mall of America's top attractions.
 Highlights include walking through the shark tunnel, experiencing a touch tank and watching the groovy disco-lighted dance of jellyfish.
 (952) 883-0202; visitsealife.com/minnesota